 In conjunction with this special day, Barbara also created

 This fund helps paralyzed dogs who are in need of a wheelchair to help them regain their mobility.
 Funding is granted to families in financial stress and disabled dogs in rescue to improve their chances of getting a forever home.
 To apply for this fund, please click here to fill out application.

-To date the fund has granted 55 wheelchairs to disabled dogs in need!
+To date the fund has granted over 65 wheelchairs to paralyzed dogs in need!